peterkhe1999/CheatSheet/OSCP/README.md

 ```pwsh
 . .\PowerUp.ps1

 Get-UnquotedService

 Write-ServiceBinary -Name 'GammaService' -Path "C:\Program Files\Enterprise Apps\Current.exe"
 ```

 ## Sheduled Tasks

-Windows uses the **Task Scheduler** to execute various automated tasks, such as clean-up activities or update management.
+Windows uses the **Task Scheduler** to execute various automated tasks, e.g. clean-up activities or update management.
 On Windows, they are called **Scheduled Tasks, or Tasks**, and are defined with one or more triggers.

 - A **trigger** is used as a condition, causing one or more actions to be executed when met.
 E.g., a trigger can be set to a specific time and date, at startup, at log on, or on a Windows event.

 - An **action** specifies which program or script to execute.

 3 pieces of information to obtain from a scheduled task (Author, TaskName, Task To Run, Run As User, and Next Run Time fields):

-- As which user account (principal) does this task get executed? (e.g., if the task runs as NT AUTHORITY\SYSTEM or as an administrative user, then a successful attack could lead us to privilege escalation)
+- As which user account (principal) does this task get executed? (e.g., if the task runs as `NT AUTHORITY\SYSTEM` or as an administrative user, then a successful attack could lead us to privilege escalation)
 - What triggers are specified for the task?
 If the trigger condition was met in the past, the task will not run again in the future or if we are in a week-long penetration test, but the task runs after this time
 - What actions are executed when one or more of these triggers are met?